sourcerer0/sftp/README.md

 addUser --help
 ```

-> Note: ./SymLynk creates a symbolic link at /usr/local/bin for addUser
+> Note: ./SymLynk creates a symbolic link at /usr/local/bin for src scripts
 >
 > Don't forget to check where the original SymLynk script was [first created](https://github.com/sourcerer2/sourcery)